Zillertal Arena Ski Resort Austria

 From a powder hounds’ point of view the best off-piste freeride zones in the resort include anything off the Übergangsjoch summit (including off the peak to the south and then a traversing exit to the Kreuzwiesen chair), the many variations into the Krummbachtal from Isskogel or further down the ridge, and the Falschbach side of the 2,315m Königsleitenspitze.

 New lifts at the resort are steadily being brought online.
-For season 22/23 the old Kapauns double chair has been replaced with a brand spanking monster 8-seater hooded chair that nearly doubles the skiable vertical in the sector from 340m to 600m.
+For season 22/23 the old Kapauns double chair was replaced with a brand spanking monster 8-seater hooded chair that nearly doubles the skiable vertical in the sector from 340m to 600m.
 By extending the vertical, it opens up some very interesting off-piste possibilities.
-In the 23/24 season they intend putting in a new linking gondola, the Krimml-X-Press gondola (between Zell and Gerlos) will replace a perfectly good chair, and the Duxer chair (Hochkrimml) will be upgraded with a 6-seater.
-Aside from increasing uphill capacity, they will add little to the overall skiing experience.
-Too many gondolas = taking one’s skis off too often!
+In the 23/24 season a new linking gondola (between Zell and Gerlos), the Krimml-X-Press, replaced a perfectly good quad chair, and the Duxer chair at Hochkrimml was upgraded to a 6-seater.
+For season 24/25, the perfectly fine Teufeltal quad chair was replaced by an 8-seater, and the second Duxer quad chair at Jochkrimml was replaced by another 6-seater.
+And so it goes into the future.
+The increasing in uphill lifting capacity will assist is alleviating any perceived lift line issues, but we never noted any in these zones!

 Lift Pass Linked with Wildkogel & Zillertaler SuperSki